MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/dns-server-loses-teaming-nic-configuration.md

 After you restart the DNS server, Windows deletes both the setting and the registry value.
 The DNS server starts listening on all IP addresses again.

-When this change occurs, Windows logs the following event in the DNS server event log:
+When this change occurs, Windows logs Event ID 410 in the DNS server event log:

-> Event 410: The DNS server list of restricted interfaces does not contain a valid IP address for the server computer.
+> The DNS server list of restricted interfaces does not contain a valid IP address for the server computer.
 The DNS server will use all IP interfaces on the machine.
 Use the DNS manager server properties, interfaces dialog, to verify and reset the IP addresses the DNS server should listen on.
 For more information, see "To restrict a DNS server to listen only on selected addresses" in the online Help.

 ## Cause

-As indicated by DNS Event 410, this behavior is expected.
+As indicated by DNS Event ID 410, this behavior is expected.

 When the DNS server starts, it checks the IP addresses of the available network adapters and notes that none of the addresses match the configured NIC Teaming address.
 Because of this mismatch, the DNS server determines that the configuration isn't valid.
 The DNS server then deletes the configuration, and reverts to listening on all available IP addresses.